ivop/atari-bbc-basic/README.md

 The Atari is not an Acorn computer, so in order to turn BBC BASIC into a useful BASIC for the Atari, some compromises had to be made.
 Instead of doing a poor BBC emulation, some of the commands work differenty than they would on the BBC in order to make them more useful on the Atari.

 * The BREAK key interrupts like ESCape on the BBC.
-Pressing the RESET key does a coldstart of BASIC, but you can recover your listing by typing ```OLD```.
+Pressing the RESET key does a coldstart of BASIC, but, unlike the BBC, does not clear your program.

 * ```SOUND``` works like Atari BASIC, i.e. ```SOUND voice, pitch, distortion, volume```.
 If your Atari is equiped with a second Pokey, you can add 8 to the voice parameter to play sounds on the right channel.